csun-ece/counter-lab/instruction/README.md

 Note: after the 16th clock cycle the values repeat from the start.
 Name your source file `binary_counter.vhd`
-Create a simulation test bench to verify your design.
-Name your test bench `binary_counter_tb.vhd`
+Use the `counter_tb.vhd` you created in task 1 to simulate your design.

 :point_right: **Task 4**: (25 points)
 Design a 4 Johnson counter.
 Update your 4 bit std_logic_vector counter every clock cycle according to the following table: